canonical/lxd/doc/debugging.md

 # Debugging

-For information on debugging instance issues, see [Frequently Asked Questions](faq.md)
+For information on debugging instance issues, see {ref}`instances-troubleshoot`.

 ## Debugging `lxc` and `lxd`